metal3d/katenary/README.md

 Katenary is the stylized name of the project that comes from the "catenary" word.

 A catenary is a curve formed by a wire, rope, or chain hanging freely from two points that are not in the same vertical line.
-For example, the anchor chain between a bot and the anchor.
+For example, the anchor chain between a boat and the anchor.

 This "curved link" represents what we try to do, the project is a "streched link from docker-compose to helm chart".